 Nectar’s a memory foam mattress that is compressed in a tube.
 It is shipped throughout the USA and there is an option for White Glove Service for delivery.

 A Tencel and cotton blend makes up the breathable and wicking cover.
 An inch of memory foam with gel provides cooling and pressure relief, which is quilted to the cover.
 It surrounds the mattress, which has thickness of 11 inches.

 - The first layer has a 3-inch memory material called LushFoam™, which responds slowly and adds further pressure relief.
 It is gel-infused to counteract overheating.

 - The second layer contains 1.5-inch Adaptive Hi Core Memory Foam, which provides a smooth transition from comfort to support.

 - The base layer has extremely dense 5.5-inch High Vegetable Base Super Core foam for compression support.

 Leesa’s foam mattress is a bed-in-a-box model that can be used with nearly every foundation.
 It ships to the USA, Canada, UK, and Germany.

 Its iconic striped cover is a thick polyester blend and can be zipped off for spot cleaning.
 The mattress is 10 inches thick with 3 levels.

-- The top layer is 2 inches of latex-like Avena® foam with a convoluted bottom and pincore holes.
-It cools and promotes airflow.
+- The top layer is 2 inches of foam with pincore holes to help cool your body and promote airflow.

 - The second layer has 2-inch memory foam that contours and relieves pressure.

 - The base layer has 6-inch supportive poly foam.
 Its density delivers durability and shape to the product.

 Comparing Firmness (Support & Feel)

 Nectar is a 6 to 6.5 on our 10-point firmness scale (where 10 is the most firm) and Leesa is a 5.5.
 As medium to medium-firm mattresses, most individuals like their feel.